Miss Elizabeth: Reunion with Randy Savage (1991–1992)

-Miss Elizabeth did not appear on WWF television until WrestleMania VII in March 1991, where she was in the audience for a retirement match between Savage and the Ultimate Warrior.
+Miss Elizabeth did not appear on WWF television until WrestleMania VII in March 1991, where she was in the audience for a retirement match between Savage and Ultimate Warrior.
 After Savage lost the match, Sherri began beating and kicking the defeated Savage until Elizabeth entered the ring and defended Savage by grabbing Sherri by the hair and throwing her out of the ring.
 Savage punctuated the reunion by holding down the ring ropes for Elizabeth after years of her doing it for him.

 On June 17, 1991, during the taping of WWF Superstars of Wrestling in an in-ring segment with Gene Okerlund announcing, Savage proposed to Miss Elizabeth, which she accepted.
 The couple then held a heavily promoted on-air wedding billed as "the Match Made in Heaven" in August 1991, at SummerSlam 1991 (in actuality, the couple had married on December 30, 1984).
 At the wedding reception, Elizabeth opened a gift package containing a live snake, which frightened her; newly turned-heel Jake "The Snake" Roberts and the Undertaker crashed the reception and attacked Savage.
 This started a feud between Roberts and Savage, where Elizabeth quickly figured prominently.
 The first high-profile Savage-Roberts match was on December 3, 1991, at the Tuesday in Texas pay-per-view event, where, after Savage gained a pinfall victory, Roberts beat down Savage, then forced Elizabeth to beg him to stop the beating.
 Apparently dissatisfied with her begging, Roberts grabbed her by the hair and slapped her across her face.
-On the February 8, 1992 Saturday Night's Main Event XXX, Roberts, with a steel chair in tow, was waiting in the backstage area for Elizabeth and Savage to come through the curtain after a match.
+On the February 8, 1992 Saturday Night's Main Event XXX, Savage defeated Roberts.
+After the match Roberts, with a steel chair in tow, was waiting in the backstage area for Elizabeth and Savage to come through the curtain after a match.
 Roberts was about to strike Elizabeth with the chair, but Undertaker stopped him.
 This started Undertaker's feud with his former ally.